 Be honest – how many social occasions, birthdays and kids parties do you miss during the summer because you have somewhere very important to be (i.e the middle of nowhere).
 Explorers can be a little single-minded in our social lives but winter is a time to clock up credit.
 Go to that baby shower, blow up balloons and visit your parents.
 Think of it as a buffer for when you disappear again in summer.
 On the plus side, studies show that being generous releases feel-good endorphins akin to exercise.

 In Australia there is one fast way to thaw – go north.
 Take the opportunity to explore the upper end of the country.
 Although it can be tricky to fly with camping gear, a nine-hour road trip can get you from Sydney to Coffs Harbour where the water temperature still tops twenty degrees and Yuraygir National Park has no shortage of adventures.
 It’s the perfect time to visit the locals’ favourite campsite, Pebbly Beach, which can be a crowd-fest in the summer months.

 #5 Get Cultured

-If a storm cloud leaves you couch-bound then make your TV viewing inspiring.
+If a storm cloud leaves you couch-bound then make your media consumption inspiring.